EberlyODL/phys010sjv11/complementarity.md

 > Quantum mechanics is what happens when nobody is looking.
 If you look, then interference effect disappears!

-Here is a nice video that shows all the different aspects we have discussed about the double slit experiment.
+Here is a nice video summarizing some of these ideas.

 <iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/wsq7qXr9Hl0?rel=0" width="560"></iframe>